ravig0swami/ravig0swami/README.md

 ###

-<p align="left">👋 Hi, I’m Ravi Goswami<br>🔭 I’m pursuing a BCA in Full Stack Development<br>📚 I know frontend and I’m currently learning backend using Node.js, Express, and MongoDB<br>⚡ In my free time, I love to create new projects and explore new technologies</p>
+<p align="left">👋 My name is Ravi Goswami<br>🔭 I’m pursuing a BCA in Full Stack Development<br>📚 I know frontend and I’m currently learning backend using Node.js, Express, and MongoDB<br>⚡ In my free time, I love to create new projects and explore new technologies</p>

 ###